makermadecnc/makerverse/docs/machines/cnc/maslow.md

 # Maslow

-The Maslow is a unique CNC machine due to its hanging-chain design.
+The Maslow is a unique CNC machine due to its hanging "pendant" design.

 ## Calibration